AryanKumarArya007/Quizzitive/README.md

 <B>Credits</B></BR>
 Fonts: Google Fonts - Poppins
-Bootstrap: Bootstrap CSS and JavaScript for styling and functionality.
+Bootstrap: Bootstrap CSS and JavaScript for styling and functionality.<br><hr>

+You can visit the website using the link-https://quizzitive-git-main-aryankumararya007s-projects.vercel.app/